 FIND A VOLUNTEER OPPORTUNITY

-Volunteer to be the social media point person for a cause you care about, such as your local animal shelter.
-Sure, you'll score valuable experience for your resume, but you'll also be providing a service that could make a real difference in the lives of the shelter animals.
+Volunteer to be the social media point person for a cause you care about, such as a local animal shelter.
+You'll score valuable experience for your resume, and provide a service that could make a difference in the lives of others.

 GET AN ONLINE DEGREE

 If the idea of going to college online appeals to you, enroll in an accredited college or university that offers an online bachelor's degree in internet marketing.
-Successful completion of the program and required capstone experience will qualify you for a variety of jobs in addition to social media specialist, including marketing manager, digital specialist, SEO specialist, and more.
+Successful completion of the program and required capstone experience will qualify you for a variety of jobs in addition to social media specialist, including marketing manager, digital specialist, and SEO specialist.

 MATCH YOUR RESUME TO THE JOB

 Tailor your resume and cover letter to the job and highlight your social media successes.

 PRACTICE FOR YOUR INTERVIEW

 Practice answering commonly asked social media interview questions to prepare for your upcoming interview as well as give you additional information about the skills and knowledge you'll need to get the job.